 This trip accommodates a range of running abilities, but participants should be comfortable running/hiking 5-15 miles per day on varied terrain with elevation gains of 500-3,000 feet.
 Most days feature 7-10 miles of running with significant climbing.
 While we’ll hike the steepest sections, you should be comfortable trail running for at least 2-3 hours daily at elevation (7,000-10,000 feet).
 We offer preparation suggestions and optional 12-week training plans to registered participants.

-In Tuolumne, our mountain lodge offers rustic comfort at elevation.
 In Mammoth Lakes, we enjoy a contemporary mountain resort with hot tubs and excellent recovery amenities.
+In June Lake, our rustic mountain lodge is tucked beneath alpine peaks, offering a quiet and cozy place to unwind.

 All accommodations feature comfortable beds, private bathrooms, and authentic Sierra character.
 Single supplements are available for those preferring private rooms.

 The Sierra Nevada offers incredibly diverse terrain.
-You’ll experience smooth valley floor paths, technical granite slabs, soft forest trails beneath ancient sequoias, high-alpine single track, and volcanic pumice trails in Mammoth.
+You’ll experience smooth, single-track paths, technical granite slabs and steps, soft forest duff trails, and volcanic pumice trails in Mammoth.
 Some sections involve moderate scrambling over rocky terrain, water crossings, and exposed ridgelines.

-Elevations range from approximately 4,000 feet in Yosemite Valley to over 10,000 feet in the high country, with significant daily elevation changes.
-This diversity is what makes the Sierra special for trail runners—every day brings new challenges and surfaces.
+Elevations range from approximately 8,000 feet in Mammoth Lakes to over 10,000 feet in the Yosemite high country, with significant daily elevation changes.
+This diversity is what makes the Sierra special for trail runners—every day brings new challenges and terrain.

-When not on the trails, we’ll enjoy natural hot springs, wildlife viewing opportunities, ranger-led talks about the region’s natural history, sunset photography sessions at iconic viewpoints, and relaxation time at our accommodations.
-Optional activities include gentle yoga sessions, swimming in alpine lakes, stargazing in some of California’s darkest skies, and visits to local conservation projects.
+When not on the trails, we’ll enjoy natural hot springs, wildlife viewing opportunities, sight-seeing and naturalist talks, cold plunges in alpine lakes, sunset photography sessions at iconic viewpoints, and relaxation time at our accommodations.
+Optional activities include gentle yoga sessions, swimming in alpine lakes, kayaking and paddle-boarding on June Lake, stargazing in some of California’s darkest skies, and stop-ins at visitors centers.

-Evenings typically feature multi-course dinners with local wine pairings and plenty of time for sharing stories from the day’s adventures.
+Evenings typically feature hearty, mountain dinners with your preferred beverage choice and plenty of time for sharing stories from the day’s adventures.

 Summer and early fall in the Sierra Nevada (June-September) typically feature warm, sunny days and cool nights—ideal running conditions.
-Daytime temperatures usually range from 70-85°F (21-29°C) in the valleys and 60-75°F (15-24°C) at higher elevations.
+Daytime temperatures usually range from 60-75°F (15-24°C) at higher elevations.
 Morning temperatures can drop to 40-50°F (4-10°C), especially in the high country, making layered clothing essential.
 While the Sierra is known for its sunshine (over 300 clear days annually), afternoon thunderstorms are possible in summer, especially at higher elevations.
 The region’s low humidity and cool mornings create perfect conditions for running.

 Sierra Nevada cuisine combines farm-to-table California influences with hearty mountain traditions.
 Breakfasts feature locally-roasted coffee, fresh fruit, homemade granola, and protein-rich options to fuel your runs.